walypala23/gradergen/doc/taskspec.md

 type_identifier array_name[size1][size2]...[sizeN]
 ```

 Everything about the type identifier and the name is exactly as it is for [primitive type variables](#primitive-type-variables), so we suggest to look there for further details.
-The sizes have to be expressions, for details about expressione see the [appriopriate section](#expressions).
-The dimension of the array (the number of sizes) is not limited, even if multidimensional array are not supported in every languages.
+The sizes have to be expressions, for details about expressions see the [appriopriate section](#expressions).
+The dimension of the array (the number of sizes) is not limited, even if multidimensional array are not supported in every language.

-The line states that the variable with name `array_name` is a multidimensional array with sizes `size1`, `size2`, ..., `sizen` and its primitive type is the given one.
+The line states that the variable with name `array_name` is a multidimensional array with sizes `size1`, `size2`, ..., `sizeN` and its primitive type is the given one.

 ## Prototypes
 In this section you have to declare all the prototypes of the function that will be called by the grader.
-Here you have to insert both the functions that should be defined in the contestant source code and both those that are define in the `include_grader` file.
+Here you have to insert both the functions that should be defined in the contestant source code and those that are define in the `include_grader` file.
 For further details about `include_grader` see the [proper section](#the-includegrader-and-includecallable-files).
 This is the only section processed to generate the template.

 Each line of this section must contain a prototype for a function.
 The general syntax of the prototype is: